hugo53/hugo53.github.io/_posts/2015-06-12-infer-facebook-demo.md

 tags: []
 ---
 {% include JB/setup %}
+> Facebook just opened their analyzing tool for mobile development, primarily focusing on iOS and Android project, called [Infer](http://fbinfer.com).
+As Facebook said, A tool to detect bugs in Android and iOS apps before they ship, Infer can analyze and detect much more implicit bugs in a mobile project before sending to users.

 Because of its awesomeness, I'm curious and just spent some minutes to give a try.